Best touchscreen monitors of 2022

 Refresh rate

-Designers might care about Delta-E, but for the competitive gamers it’s all about Hz and response time.
+Designers might care about Delta-E, but for the competitive gamers it’s all about Hz and response .
 Refresh rate determines how fast a screen refreshes.
 This is notated with Hz.
-A high refresh rate ensures that competitive gamers get that high frame rate they need to keep ahead of the .
+A high refresh rate ensures that competitive gamers get that high frame rate they need to keep ahead of the action.
 60 Hz is standard and totally fine for most common tasks.
 Hight-end and dedicated gaming screens usually start at 120 Hz.
 Premium gaming screens can hit 360 Hz.
 Response time dictates how fast pixels change from black to white, or one gray to another.
 5 milliseconds (ms) is a good rate for a gaming monitor, though premium gaming monitors can hit sub 1 ms.

 How we chose the best touch screen monitors